Kernel Two-Sample Tests for Manifold Data: Theoretical properties of kernel tests on manifold data

 The constant $C_1^{(2)}$ corresponds to the constant $C_1$ in Lemma \ref{lemma:local-kernel} with the function $h$ replaced by $h^2$. \end{proposition}

-Due to the fact that the proof of Proposition \ref{prop:conc-hatT} reduces the concentration of the U-statistic to that of an $O(n)$-term independent sum, which is the same as the linear-time statistic (see Remark \ref{rk:lin-time-MMD}), an $O(n^{-1/2})$ fluctuation (without considering $\gamma$ in the big-O notation) of the statistics $\widehat{T}$ around the mean (up to the $O(n^{-1})$ bias) is obtained under both $H_0$ and $H_1$.
+Due to the fact that the proof of Proposition \ref{prop:conc-hatT} reduces the concentration of the U-statistic to that of an $O(n)$-term independent sum, which is the same as the linear-time statistic (see Remark \ref{rk:lin-time-MMD}), an $O(n^{-1/2})$ fluctuation of the statistics $\widehat{T}$ around the mean is obtained (without considering $\gamma$ in the big-O notation and up to the $O(n^{-1})$ bias).
 It is worth noting that, under $H_0$, the deviation is expected to scale as $O(n^{-1})$ \cite{gretton2012kernel, cheng2020two}.
 In Section \ref{sec:discussion}, we will discuss the possible influence on the asymptotic rate for detecting $q \neq p$.
-In practice, the testing threshold is usually estimated empirically using bootstrap methods rather than chosen according to theory.
-More details can be found in Section \ref{sec:experiments}.
+In practice, the testing threshold is usually estimated empirically using bootstrap methods rather than chosen according to theory, because the theoretical thresholds obtained by inequality can be over-conservative and those by approximation can be less accurate.
+See Section \ref{sec:experiments} for more details about the algorithm in practice.